MarkusThill/MarkusThill.github.io/_posts/2024-03-01-fibonacci-closed.md

 \end{align}
 $$

-which -- when looking at it closer -- is a truely remarkable result.
-There is no recursive formulation in the impulse response any longer.
-This means that we can compute any arbitrary Fibonacci number directly using this closed-form solution.
+which -- when looked at closer -- is a truly remarkable result.
+There is no longer a recursive formulation in the impulse response.
+This means we can directly compute any arbitrary Fibonacci number using this closed-form solution.

-Another interesting observation from above equation is, that the term
+Another interesting observation from the above equation is that the term

 $$
 \frac{1}{2}(1 +\sqrt 5)